samfitgen/trgen/docs/Half_Distance_Triathlon_Base-Low_Volume.md

 **Description**:

-> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovey
+> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovery
 > between each.

 ### Friday

 #### Workout 1
-* **Name**: Swim Speed Intervals

-**Description**:

-> Warm-Up 300m Easy, RPE4 8x25m HCU drills w/ 10s rest between drills 6x150m of
-> 50m Easy, RPE4/25m Hard, RPE8, 15s rest between intervals 8x25m SK drills
-> w/15s rest between drills Cool-Down 300m easy, RPE4

-#### Workout 2
 * **Name**: Base Run + Uphill Strides
 * **Duration**: 1 day and 21 hours